 Safety Statistics

-From a safety standpoint in all challenges, epinephrine use occurred four times (0.32%).
+From a safety standpoint in all challenges, epinephrine use occurred six times (0.33%) in 9 years.
 No patients required or reported follow-up at an Emergency Center, and no patients were admitted to a hospital.

 Request an Appointment